Slashing

 Example 1: Complete Loss of Compute

 A committer has a 1,000-token stake.
 In an observed epoch, their Current Compute falls 100% short in all four metrics (CPU Single, CPU Multi, RAM, and Storage).
-Since they failed to provide any of their committed compute, they face the maximum penalty of 1% of their stake, resulting in a total slash of 10 tokens.
-This breaks down as: 2.307 tokens for CPU Single Core, 2.307 tokens for CPU Multi Core, 4.615 tokens for RAM, and 0.769 tokens for Storage.
+Since they failed to provide any of their committed compute, they face the maximum penalty of 0.003424657534% of their stake per epoch, resulting in a total slash of 0.0342 tokens for this epoch.
+This breaks down as: 0.0079 tokens for CPU Single Core, 0.0079 tokens for CPU Multi Core, 0.0158 tokens for RAM, and 0.0026 tokens for Storage.

 Example 2 (fictional): Partial Loss of exactly 50% Across All Metrics